-SAUDI-INITIATED ALL-OUT OIL WAR COULD LEAD TO COLLAPSE OF KINGDOM ITSELF
+Saudi-Initiated All-Out Oil War Could Lead To Collapse Of Kingdom Itself

 Saudi Arabia launched an all-out oil war offering unprecedented discounts and flooding the market in an attempt to capture a larger share and defeat other oil producers.
-This scorched earth approach caused the biggest oil price fall since the war in the Persian Gulf in 1991.
-On March 9, Brent crude plunged over 28.5% to $32 per barrel, while WTI fell 31.5% to $28.27 a barrel.
-The crisis erupted as the economic fallout from the coronavirus hysteria continued to reverberate throughout the financial markets.
+This “scorched earth” approach caused the biggest oil price fall since the war in the Persian Gulf in 1991.

 It all began on March 8 when Riyadh cut its April pricing for crude sales to Asia by $4-$6 a barrel and to the U.S. by $7 a barrel.
 The Kingdom expanded the discount for its flagship Arab Light crude to refiners in northwest Europe by $8 a barrel offering it at $10.25 a barrel under the Brent benchmark.
 In comparison, Russia’s Urals crude trades at a discount of about $2 a barrel under Brent.
 These actions became an attack at the ability of Russia to sell crude in Europe.
 The Russian ruble immediately plummeted almost 10% falling to its lowest level in more than four years.

 Another side that suffered from Saudi actions is Iran.
-The Islamic country is facing a strong US sanction pressure and often selling its oil via complex schemes and with notable discounts already.
+The Islamic country is facing a strong US sanctions pressure and often selling its oil via complex schemes and with notable discounts already.

 Saudi Arabia is planning to increase its output above 10 million barrel per day.
 Currently, it pumps 9.7 million barrels per day, but has the capacity to ramp up to 12.5 million barrels per day.
 According to OPEC and Saudi sources of The Wall Street Journal, Riyadh’s actions are part of an “aggressive campaign” against Moscow.